 Broomfield is a larger medium-sized city located in the state of Colorado.
 With a population of 68,341 people and 18 constituent neighborhoods, Broomfield is the 16th largest community in Colorado.

 Housing costs in Broomfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Broomfield is a decidedly white-collar city, with fully 87.02% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Broomfield is a city of professionals, sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Broomfield who work in management occupations (14.72%), office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Broomfield is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Broomfield is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Broomfield who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-The per capita income in Broomfield in 2010 was $40,135, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $160,540 for a family of four.
-However, Broomfield contains both very wealthy and poor people as well.
+The per capita income in Broomfield in 2010 was $43,736, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $174,944 for a family of four.

 The most common language spoken in Broomfield is English.
 Other important languages spoken here include Spanish and Chinese.